• Skip to main content

 Just like vegetables, certain fruits can be harmful to chinchillas due to their high sugar content.
 Many chinchillas have even died from seizures after eating sugary fruits like bananas.
 Here are the main fruits to avoid feeding your chinchilla.

-• Grapes and raisins: These are harmful to dogs and cats, and are probably best to avoid for chinchillas as well.
+- Grapes and raisins: These are harmful to dogs and cats, and some owner like to avoid them for chinchillas as well.
 Grapes and raisins contain compounds that have been linked to kidney failure in animals.
+That said, chinchillas can eat small amounts of raisins and grapes.

 Processed Human Foods